VDA5050/VDA5050/VDA5050_EN_V1.md

 Autonomous systems are not completely decentralized (swarm intelligence) and have defined behavior through predefined rules.

 For the purpose of a sustainable solution, an interface is described below which can be expanded in its structure.
-This should enable a complete coverage of the MC for vehicles that are guided.
+This should enable a complete coverage of the master control for vehicles that are guided.
 Vehicles that are free navigating can be integrated into the structure; a detailed specification required for this is not part of this recommendation.

 For the integration of proprietary stock systems, individual definitions of the interface may be required, which are not considered as part of this recommendation.